| ||My Fundraising Goal:|

 - The patients, whose physical limitations are significant.
 Arthritis is not just an inconvenience, it's acute and chronic inflammation.
 It is pain, swelling, and stiffness that can damage tissue irreparably.
 It's any one of over 100 ailments that affect every part of the body, from joints to skin to eyesight and more.
 It's an autoimmune disease that affects over 300,000 children in the US and more than 53 million Americans.

 - The children, like my good friend Lily Hicks.
 Did you know that children with arthritis outnumber those with juvenile diabetes, cystic fibrosis, cerebral palsy and muscular dystrophy combined?
 Juvenile arthritis is a serious problem!!!
-Because of this bike ride, kids like Lily who don't have a normal childhood get to go to summer camp where they can be with others just like them.
+Because of this bike ride, kids get to go to summer camp where they can be with others just like them.
 Other kids who take the same medications, receive the same infusions, have as many trips to the doctor’s office and suffer the same pain and isolation.
-As a former Eagle Scout, I can personally attest to the benefits of camp, how it provides for learning opportunities, for fun, activities, and helps forge lifelong friendships.
-It's a Godsend for every child who goes and I wish every kid suffering from arthritis could go.
+In April, Erika and I had the pleasure to visit the camp, meet Dr. Brown, and hang out with some of the kids and their families.
+This place is a amazing and I wish every kid suffering from arthritis could go.
+If you want to see what I mean, just watch here this video.

 - My fellow cyclists – The riders on the tour who get on their bikes despite the muscle aches and soreness each and every morning who fight everything in their head telling them to just lay down and rest… especially the riders who suffer from arthritis.
 My hats off to you all.
 Each and every rider has a story to share and I enjoy hearing all of them.